griffthegrouch/SudokuSolver/README.md

- this project is intended to be a sudoku solver
+ this project solves sudoku puzzles

     the website used to generate sudoku puzzles in fullscreen mode, on second monitor -